sean-roberts/Logger/README.md

 A little setup needed..
 --------

 We need to do a little set up first, add the processor.php file and listener.php files onto your web server.
 Then, the Logger.js file will need to go on any page you wish to use these features with but it doesn't have to be the same domain as your server.
+Then pass the processorUrl and the listenerUrl to the Logger.settings(); (see example.html) so logger knows where to send the data.

 In the processor.php file you will need identify the file location and turn the $loggingTurnedOn flag on when you are ready to accept logs.